common name: papaya fruit fly

 Figure 10.
-Posterior spriacles (left side) of larva.
+Posterior spiracles (left side) of larva.
 Drawing by Division of Plant Industry.

 Figure 11.
 Anal lobes of larva.
 Drawing by Division of Plant Industry.

 Pupa: The puparia are stout and cylindrical with rounded ends and vary in length from 8.5–12 mm.
-They are yellow to dark brown to almost black.
-The color does not indicate their age, as some remain light colored until the adults emerge.
+They are yellow to almost black.
+The color does not indicate age, as some remain light colored until the adults emerge.

 The female is capable of producing 100 or more eggs.
 The female fruit fly oviposits in the green immature fruit by thrusting her ovipositor through the flesh of the fruit.
-She then deposits a group of 10 or more long, slender eggs among the seeds in the papaya central cavity where the young larvae feed on developing seeds and interior parts of the fruit.
-As the larvae mature, they begin to eat their way out of the fruit, drop to the ground beneath the plant, and pupate just below the soil surface.
-Flies emerge in about two to six weeks, depending upon humidity and temperature of the soil, and the cycle continues as the adults mate and seek fruit in which to lay eggs.
+She then deposits a group of 10 or more long, slender eggs in the papaya's central cavity where the young larvae feed on developing seeds and the interior parts of the fruit.
+As the larvae mature, they eat their way out of the fruit, drop to the ground beneath the plant, and pupate just below the soil surface.
+Flies emerge in about two to six weeks, depending upon humidity and temperature of the soil.

 Eggs are usually laid in small fruit, about two to three inches in diameter, but they may be deposited in smaller or larger fruit.
-However, unripe papaya juice is fatal to the larvae so it is necessary for the fruit to be ripe once the larvae begin to eat their way out of the inner cavity.
+However, unripe papaya juice is fatal to the larvae so the fruit must be ripe before the larvae begin to eat their way out of the inner cavity.
 Eggs hatch approximately 12 days after oviposition and larval development in the fruit lasts about 15 to 16 days.

-Fruit infected with papaya fruit fly larva will turn yellow and drop from the tree prematurely.
+Fruit infected with papaya fruit fly larvae will turn yellow and drop from the tree prematurely.
 Damage levels in Florida fluctuate between 2 and 30% of fruits infested during the spring-summer season.

 Prevention of egg-laying is the key to controlling papaya fruit fly.
 It is necessary to kill the adult female before she deposits eggs in the fruit.